-Haydon School and the Governors do not act as Custodian Trustees of any other charity.
+Haydon School, Member Governors and Governors do not act as Custodian Trustees of any other charity.

 Haydon School does however hold Post 16 Bursary Funds on behalf of the ESFA, which are distributed to students as required and in line with the terms and conditions of the funds.